Yemen rescue failed as captors alerted to approaching U.S. commandos: officials

 The operation was pulled together quickly.

-Late on Thursday, Pentagon officials told the White House they had drafted a plan for the mission.
-It was reviewed at the White House the next morning and signed off first by Secretary of Defense Chuck Hagel and then by President Barack Obama, who authorized the mission based on information from the military, law enforcement and the intelligence community.
+Early on Friday, President Barack Obama authorized the mission to rescue Somers based on information from the military, law enforcement and the intelligence community.
+The Pentagon quickly drafted an operational plan.

 “We were working against a timeline, which was al Qaeda’s public threat to execute Luke Somers within 72 hours,” one senior administration official said.
 “It was our assessment that that clock would run out on Saturday.”

+Late on Thursday, Pentagon officials told the White House they had drafted a plan for the mission.

-U.S. officials said the mission had the support of Yemeni President Abd-Rabbu Mansour Hadi.
+It was reviewed at the White House the next morning and signed off first by Secretary of Defense Chuck Hagel and then by Obama.
+U.S. officials said it had support of Yemen’s President Abd-Rabbu Mansour Hadi.

 The raid was the third failed rescue attempt of an American hostage in five months and followed a Nov.
 25 mission that was unsuccessful because Somers had been moved before U.S. commandos arrived.

-In that raid, U.S. commandos and Yemeni troops swooped before dawn into a cave in the eastern province of Hadramout and freed eight people.
+In that raid, U.S. commandos and Yemeni troops swooped before dawn into a cave in the eastern province of Hadramout.

-Seven of the eight turned out to be al Qaeda members who had been held captive by the militants on suspicion of being government spies, two senior Yemeni officials told Reuters.
-The eighth was a Yemeni computer specialist, they said.

-Thet were detained by AQAP “not as hostages but as suspects,” a senior Yemini security official said.

-Reuters could not independently confirm his description of those being detained.
+He did not elaborate and Reuters could not independently confirm his description of those being detained.
 American officials declined to address the question.
-Officials at the White House and Pentagon did not respond to requests by Reuters for comment.
+Officials at the White House and Pentagon declined to respond to requests by Reuters for comment.

-The seven -- five Yemenis, a Saudi and an Ethiopian - are now being held by Yemen’s government, the officials said.
+The seven - five Yemenis, a Saudi and an Ethiopian - are now being held by Yemen’s government, the official said.
 It is unclear if the United States was aware that al Qaeda members suspected of being government informants were among the people rescued in that raid.

 The raid, along with Saturday’s mission and a failed attempt to rescue American journalist James Foley in July, have raised questions over the quality of intelligence used by Washington in attempts to free American hostages.